noop-inc/documentation/src/content/docs/redis-cache.md

 ---

-title: "Redis Cache"
+title: 'Redis Cache'
-description: "How to create and use Redis Resources within Noop"
+description: 'How to create and use Redis Resources within Noop'
-slug: "redis-cache"
+slug: 'redis-cache'
-section: "resources"
+section: 'resources'
-layout: "../../layouts/Doc.astro"
+layout: '../../layouts/Doc.astro'
-pubDate: ""
+pubDate: ''
 order: 16
 ---

 The Redis Resource is a high-speed, in-memory database storage solution for Noop Cloud and Noop Desktop.
 It provides a way to connect your software Components to the in-memory database, [Redis](https://redis.com/), without the need to configure individual database settings.